FelixOnline/v2/content/articles/2011-1-13-the-euro-is-on-life-support-will-germany-turn-it-off.md

 subtitle: >
   2010 was a turning point for the euro
 date: "2011-01-13 20:04:13 +0000"

 # Attributes from Felix Online V1
 id: "574"
 old_path: /politics/574/the-euro-is-on-life-support-will-germany-turn-it-off-
 aliases:
  - /politics/574/the-euro-is-on-life-support-will-germany-turn-it-off-
+imported: true
+comments:
+ - I have to mention that there is an error in my article The above article says that the current account balance of Iceland was 15 of its GDP in 2008 but the truth is that it was minus 15 of its GDPId like to correct it OK The article has been corrected Thank you Editor Remember that in a doublewhammy eoleticn year he is locked not only in a grand coalition but in a struggle with the excomunnist Left party The bottomline of the SPDs argument is that AngloAmerican capitalism is to blame for the crisis not the lovely German  social market economy  The SPD blasts the lack of financial regulation You wonder of course where GermanEuropean regulators were when Hypo Real Estates Irish subsidiary went off the cliffs Never mind that Mr Steinbrfccks party has been holding the Finance Ministry ever since 1998 which is responsible for the regulation of the financial sector So it may be all  Its politics stupid  And so far the strategy has been holding up The left has not gained in t

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - TM1510

+# Homepage control params
 headline: true
 featured: true